HomeAll ComparisonsHumanly vs HeyMilo (2026): Conversational AI Screening Compared

 Do either of these platforms support structured hiring programs?

 Both offer some structure — Humanly through configurable screening questions and HeyMilo through competency-based scoring.
 However, neither matches the depth of platforms designed specifically for structured interviewing with configurable rubrics and scorecard-level output.
-Teams running formal structured hiring programs should evaluate those alternatives.
+Tenzo AI is the clearest example of a platform built around this from the ground up — rubric-scored phone interviews, transparent scorecards, and audit-ready artifacts as core features, not configuration afterthoughts.

 How do the ATS integrations compare?